Nanoplastics Conference at the European Parliament, organized by MEP Ondřej Knotek and ALLATRA GRC

 Speakers of the conference

 Ing.
-Ondřej Knotek - organizer of the conference, Member of the European Parliament, member of Patriots for Europe Group, who has long focused on strengthening the competitiveness of the European Union, supporting innovation, and promoting a realistic approach to the energy transition that takes into account its economic, security, and social impacts on Member States and their citizens.
+Ondřej Knotek — organizer of the conference, Member of the European Parliament, member of Patriots for Europe political group, who has long focused on strengthening competitiveness of the European Union, supporting innovation, and promoting a realistic approach to the energy transition that takes into account its economic, security, and social impacts on Member States and their citizens.

-Pastor Mark Burns (USA) - Chairman of the Spiritual Diplomats initiative and spiritual advisor to President Donald Trump, is a globally recognized Christian leader and international speaker.
+Pastor Mark Burns (USA) — Chairman of the Spiritual Diplomats initiative, spiritual advisor to President Donald Trump, globally recognized Christian leader and international speaker.

-Prof. Antonio Ragusa, MD (Italy) - Obstetrician and gynecologist and the first scientist to identify microplastics in the human placenta, underscoring the direct implications of plastic pollution for human reproduction and development.
+Prof. Antonio Ragusa, MD (Italy) — Obstetrician, gynecologist, and the first scientist to identify microplastics in the human placenta, underscoring the direct implications of plastic pollution for human reproduction and development.

-Maryna Ovtsynova (USA) - President of the ALLATRA International Public Movement and a global expert in risk and climate strategy, specializing in science, governance, and international cooperation.
-A Harvard-trained leader in public administration and negotiation, she is recognized for her work in climate diplomacy, security, and human rights
+Maryna Ovtsynova (USA) — President of ALLATRA International Public Movement and a global expert in risk and climate strategy, specializing in science, governance, and international cooperation.
+A Harvard-trained leader in public administration and negotiation, she is recognized for her work in climate diplomacy, security, and human rights.

 Alexander Masny, MSc (Germany) — Biochemist with a Master of Science in Life Science Informatics, Bonn-Aachen International Center for Information Technology/University of Bonn, 2018.
 Alexander Masny is a representative of the Scientific Advisory & Research Council of ALLATRA Global Research Center.